 Restricted Roads and Bridges: Some county roads and bridges have weight or width limitations, or both, that may inhibit use by emergency vehicles.
 Planners are urged to work with counties and FDs to identify and map all roads and bridges, specifically identifying those that are restricted.
 Making this data available to FDs and other emergency responders would facilitate route planning.
+This could also be used to help prioritize fuel treatment emergency responders would facilitate route planning.
 This could also be used to help prioritize fuel treatment areas.
-Since road conditions constantly change, this information should be monitored locally and updated as needed.
+Road conditions constantly change; this information should be monitored locally and updated as needed.

-Incident Command Staging Areas: These have been identified as an issue in some parts of Nebraska.
-Local planners can address this by pre-identifying potential staging locations near areas of wildfire concern such as recreation areas and rural subdivisions.
+Incident Command Staging Areas: Local planners can address this by pre-identifying potential staging locations near areas of wildfire concern such as recreation areas and rural subdivisions.
 Staging areas must be far enough away from a fire to reduce congestion and confusion for incident managers, yet close enough to efficiently provide resources.
 When a resource is needed, it is deployed from the staging area, with a controlled entry into the hazard zone.
 Staging areas must be of sufficient size to accommodate multiple fire crews, engines, tankers, support vehicles and equipment storage.
 Sites should have good access, water, and power availability, and be able to accommodate communications needs.
 The information gathered for potential staging areas in at-risk locations can be provided to emergency managers, fire chiefs, and others to help them decide where to establish the staging area for a particular incident.